Awards and Insignia

 Recognition for certification in advanced levels of proficiency, including but not limited to traffic homicide investigations, breath test operator, accreditation manager, crime prevention practitioner, or special investigations (homicide, sex crimes) as determined by the chief of police.

 Field Training Officer

-Recognition for members currently serving as field training officers or field training supervisors.
-These personnel are responsible for the initial training of new recruits.
+Recognition for certification and current serving as a field training officers or field training supervisor.

 Marine Patrol Officer

-Recognition for officers currently certified and actively involved in marine patrol.
+Recognition for certification and current & active service in marine patrol.

 School Resource Officer